yimyom/odroid-xu4-setup/README.md

 	sudo apt install git cmake xorg-dev gcc g++ build-essential
 	```

 	Get the source code of gl4es.
 So, gl4es is an implementation of OpenGL using ...
 OpenGL ES (instead of implementing the library directly).
-So for systems like ODroid XU4 with a driver supporting only OpenGL ES, it is possible to use software based on OpenGL too with hardware acceleration:
+So for systems like Odroid XU4 with a driver supporting only OpenGL ES, it is possible to use software based on OpenGL too with hardware acceleration:

 	```bash
 	git clone https://github.com/ptitSeb/gl4es.git